authts/sample-keycloak-react-oidc-context/README.md

 ## Disclaimers

+- The `Dockerfile` for each service is optimized for local development mode. **DO NOT** use this configuration in production
 - For convenience, the admin user is also used for regular app logins.
-In the real world, the admin account would be locked down, and you'd have regular, non-admin users
+In production, the admin account would be locked down, and you'd have regular, _non-admin_ users
-- The `Dockerfile` for each service is optimized for local development, **not** production